xuankimtran/docs-1/pages/katalon-studio/docs/qtest-integration.md

 4. Optional settings when uploading to qTest.
 Please refer to [Manual Setup](#EnableqTestIntegration-ManualSetup) for more details of each option.
     ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/enable-qtest-integration/image2017-8-1-183A283A21.png)

-5. Complete all previous steps to finish qTest setup wizard.
+5. Complete all previous steps to finish the qTest setup wizard.

 ## Manual Setup